runwayml/learn/docs/getting-started/overview.md

 # Overview

 In this quick overview, we will help you get familiar with Runway.
-We'll explain how the interface works and how you can start using powerful machine learning models with just a few clicks!
+We'll explain how the interface works and how you can start using powerful machine learning models with just a few clicks without writing a single line code!

-## Start Screen
+### Start Screen

 Every time you open Runway you will see the **Start Screen**.
 From here, you can choose to **Browse Models** or restore a **Workspace** from a previous session (read more on workspaces [below](#workspaces)).

 ![Runway Welcome View](assets/images/views/start-screen.png)

-## Models Directory
+### Model Directory

-Runway's Models Directory is a unique place to search, discover, publish, and install machine learning models.
-You can search for models with specific attributes, input types, creators, functionalities or by date added.
+Runway's Model Directory is a unique place to search, discover, publish, and install machine learning models.
+You can search for models with specific attributes, input types, creators, functionalities, or by date added.

 ![Models Directory](assets/images/views/model-directory.jpg)

-## Model View
+### Model View

 Every model in Runway has its own view once its selected from the Models Directory.
 Inside a model view you can learn more about the model, authors, specifications and characteristics, examples, license, and more.